nikhilsbhat/gocd-cli/README.md

 ## Introduction

-GoCD has user interface from where all the work that this CLI does can be operated, but this cli targets admins who manage GoCD.
+While GoCD offers a user interface for performing various tasks, this CLI is designed for administrators responsible for managing GoCD.
-By providing cli equivalent support of the UI.
+It aims to provide CLI-based functionality equivalent to the UI.

-This interacts with `GoCD` server's api to encrypt, decrypt secrets get list of pipelines, create config-repos and many more.
+This tool communicates with the `GoCD` server's API to perform tasks such as encrypting and decrypting secrets, retrieving lists of pipelines, creating configuration repositories, and more.

-This cli uses GoCD golang [sdk](https://github.com/nikhilsbhat/gocd-sdk-go).
-If you find bug with CLI, probably that bug would at the SDK.
+This CLI utilizes the GoCD Golang [SDK](https://github.com/nikhilsbhat/gocd-sdk-go).
+If you encounter a bug with the CLI, it likely originates from the SDK.

 ## Requirements